vladikcomper/md-modules/modules/errorhandler/docs/installation/Sonic_1_Github_AS.md

 ## Step 1.
 Download and unpack the debugger

-1. Open the release page for the recent version of MD Debugger on GitHub: https://github.com/vladikcomper/md-modules/releases/tag/v.2.5
+1. Open the release page for the recent version of MD Debugger on GitHub: https://github.com/vladikcomper/md-modules/releases/tag/v.2.6-mddebugger
-2. Download the AS version of MD Debugger (`errorhandler-as.7z`);
+2. Download `errorhandler-2.6.zip` from this page, find `as` directory inside;
-3. Extract its files into disassembly's root directory.
+3. Extract files from the `as` directory (AS bundle) into disassembly's root directory.

 ## Step 2.
 Include debugger macros in your disassembly